 Grand Prix Driver Association.
-Created by the Formula 1 drivers, with the aim to increase the safety of racers.
+Created by the Formula 1 driver to increase the safety of racers.

-Designates a narrow and flexible crack edge on front wings.
+Designates a narrow and flexible crack edge on the front wings.

-The term used for a very tight curve, mostly a 180Â° curve.
+The term is used for a very tight curve, mostly a 180Â° curve.

-This is a widely used composite in racing car construction.
-The principle is the multiple bonding of material layers, which ensure a stiff and flexible component.
+It is a widely used composite in racing car construction.
+The principle is the multiple bonding of material layers, which ensures a stiff and flexible component.

 Indicates the line of the race track where you can drive the course the fastest.
 In the rain, the ideal line is usually different to drive.

-KERS (Kinetic Energy Recovery System) name for a system for the recovery of kinetic energy.
+KERS (Kinetic Energy Recovery System) is the name for a system for kinetic energy recovery.
 Used since 2009 in Formula 1 and meets with criticism.

-1. Piers Prior, 7 mistakes that all novice karters make, Redbull, 11 October 2017
+1. Piers Prior, seven mistakes that all novice karters make, Redbull, 11 October 2017

 2. Will Tew, DRIVER GUIDE, BSKC